Can rehabilitation therapy help after surgery for a slipped disc?

 In most of the studies, the rehabilitation program started four to six weeks after surgery.
 The types of exercise varied considerably from study to study.
 They included endurance training, patient education, stretching, and weight training for the back and abdomen.
 The activities were done between once and three times a week, and lasted 30 to 90 minutes at a time.
 Most rehabilitation programs ran for up to 12 weeks.
 Most studies looked at whether rehabilitation treatment can relieve pain and improve mobility.

 Overall, the studies suggest that rehabilitation can relieve pain and improve mobility in the short term.
 There is less good-quality research on whether rehabilitation has longer-term effects.

-The researchers also found one good study which looked at whether rehabilitation can shorten the time until the patient can return to work.
+The researchers also found one good study which looked at whether rehabilitation can help people return to work sooner.
 The program they looked at had been offered by a statutory health insurance company in Belgium.
-During rehabilitative treatment participants saw a doctor once a month and were given advice, guidance and – if needed – were referred to a physiotherapist.
+During the rehabilitation treatment participants saw a doctor once a month and were given advice, guidance and – if needed – were referred to a physical therapist.
 The outcome:

 - Without rehabilitation, 82 out of 100 participants were able to return to work after one year.

 - With rehabilitation, 90 out of 100 participants had returned to work after the same amount of time.

 The study provided no evidence that rehabilitation increased the risk of injury or needing surgery again.